Amir Bahadori | Associate Professor

 Mechanical Engineering, Mathematics

-Dr. Amir Bahadori received bachelor's degrees in mechanical engineering with nuclear engineering option and mathematics from Kansas State University in 2008.
+Amir Bahadori received bachelor's degrees in mechanical engineering with a nuclear engineering option, and mathematics from Kansas State University in 2008.
 He then attended graduate school at the University of Florida, studying medical physics and earning a master's degree in 2010.
-Bahadori was awarded a NASA Graduate Student Research Program fellowship in 2009, and in summer 2010, worked as an intern at NASA Johnson Space Center in the Radiation Health Officer Group.
+Bahadori was awarded a NASA Graduate Student Research Program Fellowship in 2009, and in summer 2010 worked as an intern at NASA's Lyndon B. Johnson Space Center, or JSC, in the radiation health officer group.
 He accepted a full-time position as a NASA contractor in October 2010 and earned his Ph.D. degree from the University of Florida in December 2012.
-Bahadori transitioned to civil service in January 2013 with the Space Radiation Analysis Group at NASA Johnson Space Center.
-In his time as a NASA contractor and civil servant, he substantially upgraded the tools used to calculate astronaut risk from medical exams involving ionizing radiation, coordinated astronaut radiation risk reporting, led accelerator-based data collection, and served as principal scientist for the Advanced Exploration Systems RadWorks Radiation Environment Monitor project.
-In December 2015, Bahadori joined the Department of Mechanical and Nuclear Engineering as an assistant professor.
+Bahadori became a NASA civil servant in January 2013 with the space radiation analysis group at NASA JSC.
+In his time there he substantially upgraded the tools used to calculate astronaut risk from medical exams involving ionizing radiation, coordinated astronaut radiation-risk reporting, led particle accelerator-based data collection and served as principal scientist for the advanced exploration systems rad works radiation environment monitor project.
+In December 2015 Bahadori joined the department of mechanical and nuclear engineering at K-State as an assistant professor and in March 2021 he was promoted to associate professor with tenure.

-Bahadori teaches courses related to nuclear engineering.
-He has authored or co-authored 16 peer-reviewed journal articles and seven NASA technical papers, with 118 citations and an h-index of five according to Google Scholar.
-Bahadori has presented at numerous meetings in the U.S. and abroad, including the Workshop on Radiation Monitoring for the International Space Station, the American Association of Physicists in Medicine Annual Meeting and the Health Physics Society Annual Meeting.
+Bahadori teaches courses related to nuclear and radiological engineering including NE 690, Radiation Protection and Shielding; and NE 691/891, Radiation and Human Health.
+He has authored or co-authored more than 50 peer-reviewed publications and 11 NASA technical papers, with more than 600 citations and an h-index of 13, according to Google Scholar.
+Bahadori has presented at numerous meetings in the U.S. and abroad including the Medipix Open Meeting at CERN, Workshop on Radiation Monitoring for the International Space Station, American Association of Physicists in Medicine Annual Meeting, American Nuclear Society Annual Meeting and Health Physics Society Annual Meeting.
 His research was featured in an October 2013 article on medicalphysicsweb.
-In 2015, Bahadori was honored to be part of a team receiving the NASA Group Achievement Award.
-He is a member of the Health Physics Society, the American Nuclear Society, Alpha Nu Sigma, and Tau Beta Pi.
+In 2015 Bahadori was honored to be part of a team receiving the NASA Group Achievement Award, and in 2018 he was awarded the Committee on Space Research (COSPAR) Zeldovich Medal by Scientific Commission F, Life Sciences as Related to Space.
+In 2019 he was awarded another NASA Group Achievement Award for work on characterizing astronaut radiation exposure behind thick shields in collaboration with NASA Langley Research Center.
+Bahadori is a member of the International Radiation Physics Society, Health Physics Society, American Nuclear Society, Alpha Nu Sigma and Tau Beta Pi.